ndalton12/AMP/README.md

 ## TODO

+* Store AMPED states in the policy instead of model itself
+* Set policy checkpoint dir and checkpoint settings in trainer
 * Multi-GPU and TPU support

-### AMPED
-* Add support for NOMAD dynamics model

 ### Test
 * Test the algorithms!
 * Make video of result in Super Mario

 ## Optional TODO
-* Scaling of value loss?
 * Make representation and hidden state larger than 256 x 1 x 1
+* Add documentation

+## Future Work
 * Generalize to continuous action spaces
-* Add documentation